 Living Wage

-The Irish Living Wage rate is calculated on the basis of the Minimum Essential Standard of Living (MESL) research, and set by the Living Wage Technical Group.
+The Living Wage rate is calculated by researchers at the Vincentian MESL Research Centre at SVP building on the evidence from the Minimum Essential Standard of Living (MESL) work.
+The rate is reviewed and published by the Living Wage Technical Group.
 It reflects the real costs faced by employees in Ireland.
 The change to the annual Living Wage rate is determined by changes in living costs and income taxes.

 The Living Wage rate is based on the rationale that full-time employment will at least provide for a socially acceptable minimum standard of living for a single person without dependents.
 It represents the minimum required to meet physical, social and psychological needs, and enable a life with dignity.

 This differs from the Government’s Living Wage which adopts a fixed threshold approach as opposed to the “basket of good” approach used by the LWTG.
-The Government’s living wage will be set at 60% of the median wage by 2026, which in 2024 is estimated to be €13.80 per hour.
+The Government’s living wage aims to be set at 60% of the median wage by 2026, which in 2024 was estimated to be €13.80 per hour.

 A Living Wage is intended to establish an hourly wage rate that should provide employees with sufficient income to achieve an agreed acceptable minimum standard of living.
 In that sense it is an income floor; representing a figure which allows employees afford the essentials of life.
 Earnings below the Living Wage suggest employees are forced to do without certain essentials so they can make ends-meet.